cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
   - identifier, identifier i of the participant, a NonZeroScalar.
-  - PK_i, the public key for the ith participant, where PK_i = G.ScalarBaseMult(sk_i),
+  - PK_i, the public key for the i-th participant, where PK_i = G.ScalarBaseMult(sk_i),
     an Element.
   - comm_i, pair of Element values in G (hiding_nonce_commitment, binding_nonce_commitment)
-    generated in round one from the ith participant.
+    generated in round one from the i-th participant.
   - sig_share_i, a Scalar value indicating the signature share as produced in
-    round two from the ith participant.
+    round two from the i-th participant.
   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
     list of commitments issued in Round 1 by each participant, where each element